 You can compare our average review scores to Tower Hill’s in the chart below.

 Bottom line: Pay attention to how a company responds to negative reviews – the silence can be telling.

 Price is a major consideration when it comes to consumer satisfaction and insurance, and in Florida, that’s especially true.
 Florida homeowners are often frustrated with their lack of insurance options and ever-increasing premiums.
 Many feel priced out of essential protection for their homes.

 Of course, insurance companies need to price policies to remain solvent, but affordability matters.
 That’s why we constantly innovate to bring our prices down, and it shows.

 With an average yearly premium of $1,665 for a new Florida home worth $300,000, Tower Hill is nearly 23 percent more expensive than Kin’s average of $1,354 for the same amount of coverage.

 These numbers are meant to be illustrative.
 Insurance premiums vary based on where you live, your home’s replacement cost, your claims history, and more.

 It’s a common question: what’s the point of having insurance if it doesn’t cover you when you file a claim?
 While every insurance policy has exclusions, some carriers seek loopholes that make the claims process more difficult.
 This is often the top issue that prompts customers to leave negative reviews.

-We know how disappointing it can be to have a claim denied, and we don’t want a big storm coming and our customers feeling as if they are on their own.
-This is why we makes it a point to get in touch with policyholders immediately after a storm.
+We can say this: we know how disappointing it can be to have a claim denied, and we don’t want to keep customers guessing when a big storm comes.
+This is why we make it a point to get in touch with policyholders immediately after a storm.
 Our goal is to be helpful before you even need us.